ninception/VisrecProject/Ideas.md

-Tasks
+## Tasks

 - Study Loss functions of Various Papers.
 - Study works on Depth Edges (Occlusion Edges).
 For integrating them explicitly into the pipeline at multiple scales.
 - Experiment: Loss function at the coarser level with respect to Blur of GT depth image.
 - Experiment: Try to find Depth/Occlusion edges from GT depth map.
 - Identify the major contributions of each paper as in what they established firmly.
 Like the Wang et al paper established       that doing a joint learning of semantic class and depth image improves both of their performance.
 We want to have a list of "proved" conclusions of each paper.
+A type of broad survey of recent and state of the art works.

+- Depth blurring

-# Ideas
+## Ideas

 - Joint Learning has been shown to be a promising approach.
 We may probably need to redefine what needs to be jointly learnt.